 - Round 1 of the American-Made Solar Prize opened on June 7, 2018.
 Semifinalists were announced on February 27, 2019.
-Learn more about their innovations.
-Finalists will be determined at a demo day on June 6, 2019.
-The final winners will be determined at a demo day event in September 2019.
+The final winners were selected at a demo day event in September 2019.

 - Round 2 of the American-Made Solar Prize opened on March 22, 2019.
 Semifinalists were announced on September 24, 2019.
 Final winners will be determined at a demo day in early 2020.